SingleStepTests/ARM7TDMI/README.md

 * The tests treat RAM as a 32-bit flat space with no memory-mapped registers.
 Unless you want to allocate 4GB RAM, I suggest you use our transaction-based method.
 * The tests may have bugs, this is an in-development release v0.1
 * There may be issues with the tests we don't know yet.
+* As of yet, the correct number of cycles and transactions happening on the correct cycle are not recorded.
+The correct order is.

 I hope you find it useful!